 3. Evaluate Credentials and References

 Don’t just give this step lip service.
-Taking a good look at an event planner’s previous corporate events and listening to their references can help you identify whether they’re a good match.
-If the events they’ve held in the past don’t seem to capture the feeling, tone, or energy you’re hoping to create, it may just not be in their wheelhouse.
+Taking a careful look at an event planner’s previous corporate events and listening to their references can help you identify whether they’re a good match.
+If the events they’ve held in the past don’t seem to capture the feeling, tone, or energy you’re hoping to create, it may not be in their wheelhouse.

-4. Establish Budget Boundaries
+4. Establish Budgetary Boundaries

-5. Check Culture & Personality
+5. Check Culture and Personality

 If you’re ready to talk to the experienced team at Bishop-McCann about how we can plan your next corporate event, get in touch with us today.
-We’re ready to help you and your team bring your event vision to life.
+We’re ready to help you and your team bring your event vision to life!